 Puja Madan talks to us rituals to start and end the day as a yoga entrepreneur.
 Episode 30 of The Connected Yoga Teacher Podcast with Shannon Crow.

 Shannon shares a live consultation call with yoga teacher, Trevor Parks.
 She helps him to create his about me page for his website.

 Dr. Ariele foster shares with us her incredibly rich and informative 10 Principles of an Anatomy-Informed Yoga Practice (available as a PDF download).

-Welcome to our final week in our koshas mini-series.
+Welcome to our final layer in our koshas mini-series.
 I have created a printable booklet that summarizes all of the key points.
 To get the booklet — enter your name and email below and it will be sent to you.
 Feel free to use the booklet in your classes, workshops,...